CodecoolGlobal/webshop-java-eazyhire/README.md

 ![sign up](./screenshots/signup.png "Sign up")

 # Features
-* Listing employees in database by categories
+* List employees in database by categories
 * Add employees to cart
 * Review cart, see sum price
 * Modify amount of employees in cart